How to Write a Tender · The submission phase

 The power or internet may go down, you may pick up a virus — anything can happen, and if it's going to, it'll wait until you're under pressure.

 If anyone is holding you up, submit what you have anyway.
-You can always go back and replace a delayed document later — at least something is in.
+You can always replace a delayed document later — at least something is in.

 Build in six hours of panic time